Ynpact/ynpact-ssh-ssm-proxy/README.md

 {hostname}.{sso|static}.{aws-profile}.{forward-cred-y|n}.{aws-region}.{ssh-user}.{ssh-private-key-file-path}.

-Note: the private key must be in the .ssh directory of current WSL/Linux/MacOS user
+Note: the private key MUST be in the .ssh directory of current WSL/Linux/MacOS user
 ### Bookmarking hosts
 Into your SSH config file of your windows host C:\Users\{username}\.ssh\config, you can add the host you connect to frequently so it appears in VS Code when you use the command palette :
 ```